How to File a Quit Claim Deed in Oklahoma

 Key differences between quitclaim deeds and warranty deeds include:

-Knowing these differences helps in picking the right deed for your real estate needs.
+Knowing these differences helps you pick the right deed for your real estate needs.

 Importance of Recording Deeds with the County Clerk